sbecker11/workspace-munsell/README.md

 When loading these PNG image files, make the grey background color transparent and crop each image at top and bottom to remove the title text.
 Retain the ColorChip boundaries.
 The horizontal width of each image can be trimmed to fit the existing ColorChips, but HuePage edges should not be visible.

 ## 3D model orientation and position
-1. The vertical axis of the model always aligns with that of the viewport and viewr
+1. The vertical axis of the model always aligns with that of the viewport and viewer
-2. The tree should be positioned at a reasonable fixed distance from the ground plane
+2. The tree should be floating at a reasonable fixed distance from the ground plane
-3. Viewer can rotate the tree about its vertical axis using click and drag
+3. Viewer can rotate the tree about its vertical axis using click and drag on any of its pages

 Removed
 ~~4.
 Viewer can tilt the tree torwards or away with another slider widget~~